 You also need a passenger endorsement if the passenger owns the vehicle but you receive any kind of reward to drive it, like a dial-a-driver service.

 In some circumstances, you may not need a passenger endorsement when carrying passengers.
-For example, if you are a volunteer driver, if you are driving for a charity, or when you are carpooling to work.
+For example, if you're a volunteer driver, if you are driving for a charity, or when you are carpooling to work.

 To get a passenger endorsement, you must make an application at a driver licensing agent.
 The NZ Transport Agency will then check whether you are a ‘fit and proper’ person to be driving passengers.

-You must hold a transport service licence to drive in a passenger service.
+You must hold a transport service licence to operate a passenger service.

 Your vehicle must meet all the standards set out in the Land Transport Rule: Passenger Service Vehicles 1999.